midwayjs/pandora/docs/source/en/base/command.md

 stop an application.

-1. `[appName]` Optional, for specify the name of application, by default as the name in package.json or last part of working directory path.
+1. `[appName]` Optional, for specify the name of the application, by default as the name in package.json or last part of the working directory path.

 Example: